Security

 We rely on a small number of third-party services to run Cloudskill.
 Each is selected for security posture, EU presence, and contractual data protection commitments.

-• Resend — transactional email (welcome emails, password resets, billing notifications).
+- Resend: transactional email (sign-in links, welcome emails, billing notifications).

 We update this list whenever it changes.
 If you have a list of approved sub-processors as part of your procurement process, we can review and confirm whether our list aligns.